php-fig/per-coding-style/spec.md

 When the opening `<?php` tag is on the first line of the file, it MUST be on its own line with no other statements unless it is a file containing markup outside of PHP opening and closing tags.
-The `<?php` tag MUST always be lower-case.
+The `<?php` tag MUST always be lower case.

 Import statements MUST never begin with a leading backslash as they must always be fully qualified.